FAQs

 - On Campus using the Caltech network service

-- Off Campus using Caltech VPN Service in conjuction with your own internet service
+- Off Campus using Caltech VPN Service in conjunction with your own internet service

 Please note that most software packages such as Microsoft Windows and Office do not require a connection to the Caltech network to run.
 Some, such as Matlab, SolidWorks and Scientific Workplace require a connection to the Caltech Network.
 The exceptions are noted in the software descriptions.